Beware of the scam agents and sharks in self-publishing

 No matter how well-known or established vanity publishing is, or if it goes by a new name, new authors need to be aware that it will be a very, very expensive way to publish a book.

 Vanity publishing means that the author pays for everything for a book to be published, which can often amount to thousands of dollars.
-This cost does not normally include marketing a book other than it is available on the vanity publisher’s website.
+This cost does not normally include marketing a book other than that it will available on the vanity publisher’s website.

-There have also been many complaints about the business practices of certain vanity publishers.
-Be careful, and search the Internet for customer feedback on any company you may consider before committing to a publishing contract.
+There have also been many complaints about the high-pressure business practices of certain vanity publishers.
+Be careful, and search the Internet for customer feedback on any company you may consider before committing to a publishing contract and handing over your money.